ACMESDS/debe/README.md

 	PUT /NODE ??
 NODE ...
 	DELETE /NODE ??
 NODE ...

 to access its NODEs.
-A NODE references a dataset, plugin, file or command:
+A NODE references a dataset, plugin, file or <a href="/test.me">command</a>:

 	DATASET.TYPE ?
 QUERY
 	PLUGIN.TYPE ?
 QUERY